Project status: Closed

-The City Renewal Authority will now review the feedback and provide a detailed report to ACT Government for review and consideration of the amendment.
+The City Renewal Authority have reviewed the feedback and the listening report has been provided to the ACT Government for review and consideration of the amendment.

 The draft legislation will help ensure two of Canberra’s most significant buildings, the Sydney and Melbourne Buildings, are celebrated and presented in a way that recognises their importance to Canberra’s history.

 As a part of this project we will also work with building owners to:

 - update the current conservation management plan which outlines the history and heritage features of the buildings that are to be kept

 - develop a revitalisation plan that will outline the work needed to the public facing parts of the building.

 To stay up to date with the revitalisation of the Sydney and Melbourne buildings please email firstname.lastname@example.org

 The historic Sydney and Melbourne Buildings have a special place in the hearts of Canberrans.
 They are landmarks, framing the gateway to Northbourne Avenue and City Hill.
 Constructed between 1926 and 1946, the buildings were designed as the city’s premier “retail trader’s block”.
 The buildings defined the early character of Civic and continue to contribute to the experience of Civic today.